 Watch You Looking At?!

-Straight off the bat it goes without saying that it’s a beautiful piece of technology.
+Straight off the bat, it goes without saying that it’s a beautiful piece of technology.
 I went for the 42mm Milanese Loop and, well, it just looks right.
-I know it’s not a circular “watch” style watch but to be honest I quite like it as it is.
+I know it’s not a circular “watch” style watch but I quite like it as it is.
 The digital crown is wonderful to use and very smooth when scrolling.
-I like the fact that all the configuration can be done through ones iPhone which means if you’re stubby fingered like myself it makes setting things up much, much easier.
+I like the fact that all the configuration can be done through one’s iPhone.
+Meaning those of you who are stubby fingered like me setting things up is much, much easier.
 I also quite like how well the battery lasts.
 It’s no Pebble but then, realistically given the difference in displays, being able to consistently last a day is fantastic.
-In fact, I’ve yet to have my watch dip below 30% and that’s including days when I use it for cycling to work and have it track my ride.
+In fact, I’ve yet to have my watch dip below 30% and that’s including days when I use it for cycling to work.

 Neat Things I’ve Found

 I felt this needed its own little heading as there some things I’ve discovered that, as yet, I’ve not seen reported in other reviews.
 Firstly, and I think this is the best, when using directions on the watch (I used it for a drive one evening) the sounds for a left turn & right turn are audibly different.
 This made knowing which way to turn much easier as I didn’t have to listen out for directions or try to glance at any map.
 The other cool thing I’ve found is if you have an app icon centred and scroll (or zoom) in with the digital crown it opens the app.
-However if you have the watch app centred (which incidentally is animated and telling the time) it slowly builds up your watch face!
+However, if you have the watch app centred, it slowly builds up your watch face!

 I’m really liking the Apple Watch.
-I’ve noticed I’m looking at my phone less but, since I’ve installed a couple of games, I have been guilty of looking at it whilst chatting.
-However I’m sure that I’ll be able to find that sweet spot and not be glancing at it too often.
-Therein is the reason why I decided to plump for the Apple Watch as, ultimately, I’m looking at my phone less and engaging with my environment more and this can only be a good thing.
-Sure it’s not a perfect device and there are things that’ll likely be improved and added in the second generation device.
+I’m looking at my phone less but, since I’ve installed a couple of games, I have looked at it whilst chatting.
+However, I’m sure that I’ll be able to find that sweet spot and not be glancing at it too often.
+Ultimately though, I’m looking at my phone less and engaging with my environment more and this can only be a good thing.
+It’s not a perfect device and there are things that’ll likely be improved and added to the second generation device.

-For many this is a reason not to buy now as there’ll only be another soon however even if there are now bells and whistles added the Watch I’ve got suits me just fine and I’d actually like to see Apple slow the development cycle for the Apple Watch and not just for ones wallet’s sake.
-If many rumours are to be believed there were more sensors that Apple wanted to add but were unhappy with their performance, heck even this version is flummoxed by tattoos!
+For many, this is a reason not to buy now as there’ll only be another soon.
+However, even if there are new bells and whistles added, the Watch I’ve got suits me just fine.
+I’d actually like to see Apple slow the development cycle and not just for ones wallet’s sake.
+If many rumours are to be believed there were more sensors that Apple wanted to add but was unhappy with their performance.
+Heck, even this version is flummoxed by tattoos!
 If Apple goes for a longer development cycle e.g. 3 years then they have more time between each iteration to fine tune things.

-Devices such as the Apple Watch are trickier to get right and so having just a year between each one will likely mean it’ll fall in to the trap the iPhone currently resides in that there’s little innovation just minor improvements.
-If I was Apple and wanting my customers to buy the next generation Apple Watch after buying the first generation then I’d be making sure there’d be too many new and exciting things that it’d be tough to resists.
-For if generation two just has, say, a thinner case or one new sensor then very few first generation owners will depart with another few hundred dollars for one new sensor.
+Devices such as the Apple Watch are trickier to get right and so having just a year between each one will likely mean it’ll fall into the trap the iPhone currently resides in.
+That being there’s little innovation just minor improvements.
+I’d be making sure there are too many new and exciting things to resist.
+If there’s just a thinner case or one new sensor, then very few first generation will upgrade.

 So should you go out and buy one?
 Well if you’re an Apple owner like myself then it’s a great addition and plays well with other things Apple.
-It’s far from perfect though and hopefully some of the little niggles that are there will be ironed out in future software updates.
-But if you’ve got the money it’s well worth it, I wasn’t sure to begin with but now I’d find it hard to live without it.
+It’s far from perfect though and hopefully some of the little niggles will be ironed out in future software updates.
+But if you’ve got the money it’s well worth it.
+I wasn’t sure to begin with but now I’d find it hard to live without it.